learnasyougo/csharp-design-strategies/Source/Patterns/Adapter/README.md

 ### Real world examples
 - ADO.NET's `IDataAdapter` with `DbDataAdapter` and it's related `OdbcDataAdapter`, `OleDbDataApeter`, `SqlClientDataAdapter` etc...

+## Related pattersn
+- Repository
+- Strategy, as the adapter pattern is often passed into a class that depends on it, thus implementing the strategy pattern
+- Façade, as they're both **wrappers**.
+The Façade however attempts to simplify the interface and often wraps **many** classes, while the adapter wraps a **single** adaptee and is not generally concerned with simplifying the interface.

 ## Resources & References
 - https://app.pluralsight.com/library/courses/csharp-design-strategies/table-of-contents